April 22, 2023

 7. Cheaper Sunglasses

 While I love nice sunglasses like anyone, I do not like toting them to festivals.
+What if I drop them or leave them somewhere?
 There are too many chances to be disappointed with the turnout when you take nice or expensive things to a fest.
 So many times I’ve heard people leaving their nice sunglasses or having them get stepped on.
 Like the open toe shoes, leave those Guccis at home.
-There are so many options nowadays to get cute, inexpensive sunglasses.
+There is no fest with success with expensive stuff.
+Nowadays, there are so many options to get cute, inexpensive sunglasses.
 I love my new ones, and they come in all kinds of fun colors.

 Don't Fest without the Prep!